Academic Regulations and Requirements

 Career Fair and Residency Showcase

-All students are encouraged to attend and P4 Pharm.D. students are required to attend and participate at the Pharmacy Career Fair and Residency Showcase during held annually during the fall in Kansas City unless previously excused, in writing, in advance of the event by the Dean or designee.
+All students are encouraged to attend and P4 Pharm.D. students are required to attend and participate at the Pharmacy Career Fair and Residency Showcase held annually during the fall in Kansas City unless previously excused, in writing, in advance of the event by the Dean or designee.

 Certifications in Basic Cardiac Life Support/Cardiopulmonary Resuscitation (BCLS/CPR) for Health Professionals